 - You don’t mind the limited option to stay.

-4. Habana del Este – Best Area for Couples, Families
+4. Habana del Este, Where to Stay in Havana for Couples, Families

 Habana del Este is located near the port of Havana and east of Centro Habana.
 In this area are the best beaches around the Cuban capital.

 The main attraction in this place is Guanabo.
 This is a place for complete rest for many local and foreign visitors.
 The area is full of restaurants offering authentic Cuban cuisine.
 Some of the hotspots you can visit are Playas de las Hermanitas, Playa Bacuranao, Playa Tarara, Playa de El Rincón.